Belheika/flipnflop/README.md

 PixelStudio/Figma/Electron/Js/HtmlCss >)
 npm run dist
-Copy/past the /dist .Appimage on the desktop or anywhere idk
+Copy/past the /dist .Appimage on your desktop or anywhere idk
 chmod +x ~/Desktop/*.AppImage
 Then start it
 Theres no virus :)) hihi